 This pig lives at the Children’s Animal Center.

-“Hamlet” is intelligent and know how to do some tricks.
+Our pig, Hamlet, is intelligent and knows how to do some tricks.
 You will be able to see him at close range in his yard if he isn’t walking around with the goats.

 Species Survival Plan

 Originally Native To

 Much smaller than a normal pig; black, white or pink; have “pot belly” that hangs down